goggalore/password-entry/README.md

 I also wanted to present something that looked remotely decent.

+### Layout Shift
+There's a pretty nasty layout shift that happens when the success/error messages are triggered.
+This is something a little less trivial to handle than other stylistic problems.

+Because style was not outlined in the requirements, I did not want to go overkill.

+This is definitely something you would want to address and resolve within a professional application.

 ### Accessibility

 Accessibility was considered by merely implementing the semantically correct elements.